OriolFilter/FGO_Farming_Bot/README.md

         - GrandPuppeteer (event)

+#### About Updates

+Remember to update 'templates' folder with each patch.

-#### About
+#### About CE Added

-CE added, since im using my own friends to get the files, if im not able to be friend with somone who has X CE, i won't be able to get the image, so there is a chane about some craft essences being without the 'Limitet Break' form
+Since im using my own friends to get the files, if im not able to be friend with somone who has X CE, i won't be able to get the image, so there is a chane about some craft essences being without the 'Limitet Break' form